The Astoria Regatta, the city’s oldest annual celebration, is canceled over the coronavirus.

 “And now that’s kind of taken away, which is really, really sad.
 But I know that Regatta is going to honor us somehow and still make something special for us.
 I’m happy for that, but it’s really hard to miss all that.”

 Dowaliby said she was looking forward to all the events with the other girls on the court this year.
-Zoey Alexander, of Seaside High School, Mia McFadden, of Warrenton High School, Gabrielle Morrill, of Knappa High School, and Annalyse Steel, of Astoria High School, made up this year’s court.
+Zoey Alexander, of Seaside High School, Mia McFadden, of Warrenton High School, Gabrielle Morrill, of Knappa High School, and Annalyse Steele, of Astoria High School, made up this year’s court.

 “And I was really looking forward to getting to know them and hearing their speeches and seeing them grow,” Dowaliby said.
 “I’m more sad for them because they didn’t have the experience I did last year.